-The TX client interface requires the use of an acknowledge from the MAC to identify when a data transfer can continue; this is shown in Figure D-9.
+The TX client interface requires the use of an acknowledge from the MAC to identify when a data transfer can continue; this is shown in Figure C-9.

-The key requirement is that the first byte of a frame is presented to the MAC, with txdvld high, and then held until $tx_ack$ is asserted.
+The key requirement is that the first byte of a frame is presented to the MAC, with txdvld high, and then held until tx_ack is asserted.
 The MAC expects new data on the following cycle, and on each valid cycle after that until the end of the frame.
 The deassertion of txdvld identifies the end of the frame.

-If data cannot be made available at the required rate, the user is expected to assert tx\underrun to ensure the frame is errored.
+If data cannot be made available at the required rate, you are expected to assert tx_underrun to ensure the frame is errored.
 For lower rates, where data is only not required on every physical cycle, it is expected that a clock enable is used to control the data rate.

-Figure D-9: TX Client access vs TX AXI4-Stream
+Figure C-9: TX Client Access versus TX AXI4-Stream

-The TX AXI4-Stream access is also shown in Figure D-9.
+The TX AXI4-Stream access is also shown in Figure C-9.
 Because there is no built-in FIFO to allow throttling of frame data, the requirement still exists to always provide data to the MAC when requested.
 However, AXI4-Stream uses a standard ready/valid handshake throughout the frame and requires the final byte of the frame to be identified with tlast.